re-framejs/re-framejs/docs/MentalModelOmnibus.md

 moves from one logical state to the next.

 In the simplest
-case, `app-db` will contain a single value which represents the current "logical state".
+case, `appDb` will contain a single value which represents the current "logical state".
-For example, there might be a single `:phase` key which can have values like `:loading`, `:not-authenticated` `:waiting`, etc.  Or, the "logical state" could be a function of many values in `app-db`.
+For example, there might be a single `phase` key which can have values like `loading`, `not-authenticated` `waiting`, etc.  Or, the "logical state" could be a function of many values in `appDb`.

 Not every app has lots of logical states, but some do, and if you are implementing one of them, then formally recognising it and using a technique like